-Can I move from self-managed Rancher to Hosted Rancher?
+Can I move from self-managed Rancher to SUSE Rancher Hosted?

 This document (000020040) is provided subject to the disclaimer at the end of this document.

-- You must be running Rancher v2.5.2 or higher for at least one week.
+- You must be running the latest stable version of Rancher (currently v2.6.10) for at least one week.

-- Rancher cluster must be running Kubernetes v1.16 or higher for at least one week.
+- Rancher cluster must be running Kubernetes v1.20 or higher for at least one week.

-- All managed/downstream clusters must be running Kubernetes v1.16 or higher for at least one week.
+- All managed/downstream clusters must be running Kubernetes v1.20 or higher for at least one week.

 - Have a kubeconfig file for all your managed (downstream) Kubernetes clusters.
 The kubeconfig file should point directly to the cluster’s kube-apiserver endpoint and not to Rancher.
 For RKE clusters, see Authorized Cluster Endpoint for setup.

-- Authentication integration must be with a public endpoint that Hosted Rancher can reach.
+- Authentication integration must be with a public endpoint that SUSE Rancher Hosted can reach.

-- Global and cluster catalogs must have a public endpoint that Hosted Rancher can reach.
+- Global and cluster catalogs must have a public endpoint that SUSE Rancher Hosted can reach.

-- Clusters provisioned using the vSphere node driver cannot be managed unless the vSphere API endpoint is made available to Hosted Rancher.
+- Clusters provisioned using the vSphere node driver cannot be managed unless the vSphere API endpoint is made available to SUSE Rancher Hosted.

-- All downstream/managed clusters must have outbound Internet access over port 443, or at least outbound access to Hosted Rancher.
+- All downstream/managed clusters must have outbound Internet access over port 443, or at least outbound access to SUSE Rancher Hosted.